qurban7860/ai-portfolio-builder/README.md

 * **Light and Dark Theme Toggle:** A switch in the header enables users to toggle between a light and a dark theme for the application interface, enhancing usability and accessibility.
 * **Persistent State with Redux Persist:** The generated portfolio data is stored in the Redux state and persisted using `redux-persist` and `localStorage`.
 This ensures that the portfolio preview remains visible even after a page refresh.
 * **Attractive User Interface:** The application utilizes Material-UI components to provide a clean, modern, and responsive user interface with consistent styling and accessibility features.
-* **Informative Header and Footer:** A header with the application title and a theme toggle, along with a footer displaying copyright information and a link to the source code repository (if applicable).
-* **Engaging Introductory Text:** An introductory section with a compelling title and descriptive text encourages users to try the AI-powered portfolio builder.
-* **Visual Appeal with Icons:** Material-UI icons are used in the header and introductory sections to enhance visual appeal and provide context.

 ## Technologies Used